MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/net-rxqueue-dma-allocator-config.md

 # NET_RXQUEUE_DMA_ALLOCATOR_CONFIG structure

-The NET_RXQUEUE_DMA_ALLOCATOR_CONFIG structure describes the configuration options for a WDFDMAENABLER object to be associated with a receive queue.
+The NET_RXQUEUE_DMA_ALLOCATOR_CONFIG structure describes the configuration options for a DMA allocator to be associated with a receive queue.

 ## Syntax